screwdriver-cd/screwdriver/design/build-cache.md

 Use when:

+1. Build dependencies take a long time to resolve
-1. Injecting the cached resources into every job is not desirable.
+1. Injecting the cached resources into every job is desirable.
+Example `node_modules` directory for a nodejs project

 #### Event level